 When your prospect is happy with the solution they’re using now, you can find yourself faced with the ‘Competitor Relationships Objection’.
 Here are some examples:

 - “Competitor X says [false statement about your products].”

 - “We only work with people we know.”

-List the common objections people have given you in the past and then write a short rationale for each objection.
-Frame your response to each objection in a positive way and practice it.
-Thinks of examples of clients that had the same objection found a way to overcome it and consequently benefitted from using your products and services.
+Think of examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.